Josh-chief/cafeteriaProject/README.md

 # Laravel E-commerce Website
-E-commerce application built with Laravel, Vue.js, Tailwind.css and Alpine.js. <br>
+Dashboard application built with Laravel, Vue.js, Tailwind.css. <br>

 > If you want to see every single step how this E-commerce application is build and learn how to build your own Full Stack applications, check my website [thecodeholic.com](https://thecodeholic.com)